 When fire destroyed the modest Frazee ranch on the inland shore of Agua Hedionda Lagoon, the family was forced to move to Oceanside where Frank Frazee began growing freesia bulbs to make ends meet.
 At that time, freesias were in high demand, and Frank took advantage of cheap land leased by the city to expand his crop.
 In 1933, the elder Frazee added ranunculus to his crop and introduced son Edwin to the art of seeding, cultivating and irrigating the pretty but less popular flower.
 At the age of 16, Edwin Frazee quit high school to work full time on his father’s burgeoning flower operation.

-Over the next several years, Edwin Frazee settled into the farming life, and the family expanded its fields once again to the sprawling Santa Margarita Ranch, on what even eventually would become the Camp Pendleton Marine base.
+Over the next several years, Edwin Frazee settled into the farming life, and the family expanded its fields once again to the sprawling Santa Margarita Ranch, on what would eventually become the Camp Pendleton Marine Base.
 With his daily experience in the fields making up for a lack of formal schooling, Edwin became adept at continually improving his ranunculus crop.

 By the 1950’s, his success at breeding a superior ranunculus bulb and a more colorful flower, with an unprecedented infusion of petals known as a “double”, eluded his competitors and left him as the only commercial ranunculus grower in the United States.
 Frazee also became a leading grower of gladiolus, and the brightly colored fields at the Santa Margarita Ranch became an attraction to visitors passing by Oceanside on old Highway 101.